 Key Medical Strength 1 – Continuous Medical Structure

-Longevity Office replaces episodic appointments with a structured 12-month medical system consisting of four major review stages.
-Each iteration incorporates new diagnostic data and updated interpretation.
+consisting of five major stages.
+Each iteration incorporates new diagnostic data and updated

-Each patient receives a custom Longevity-GPT, trained exclusively on their own medical data.
 The AI does not provide medical decisions or advice.
-Its role is to:
+Its role is to

 - Translate complex lab data into plain language